person making latte art

 Troubleshooting

-• Lack of Froth: If the milk isn’t getting frothy, try moving the blender in a slow up-and-down motion to efficiently integrate air and create denser froth.
+• Not frothy enough?
+Move the blender in a slow up-and-down motion to fold more air into the milk and build denser froth.

 Method 6: The Battery-Operated Frother Method